RuiAAPeres/KirKos/README.md

 ### What now?

 Well, that's up to you.
 If you would like to see some feature on KirKos you are more than welcome to make a pull request.
 After reviwing it I will merge it.
-If it's a considerable contribution, I will take care of pushing to the AppStore, along with the name of the contributor on the comments.
-If it's a minor one, I will hold it, until I have enough to justify pushing to the App Store.
+If it's a considerable contribution, I will take care of pushing to the App Store, along with the name of the contributor on the comments.
+If it's a minor one, I will hold it, until I have enough to justify pushing it.

 ### Contact